katt64/gp-calculator/README.rst

 ==============

 ---------------------------------------------------------------------------
-An infix notation calculator within the gp (great-programmable calculator)
+An calculator like the one made in Troff, but it's made in PARI/GP instead
 ---------------------------------------------------------------------------

 .. image:: doc/meme.jpg